An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Experimental Results

 \subsection{Comparison with related works on real-world data}

 In this section, we present the results of comparing our approach against other methods using the proposed real-world MS dataset.
 The results of this experiment are reported in Table~\ref{table:comparisonARPEGGIO} and they show similar trends of improvements obtained from the synthetic dataset.
 In particular, the use of our data augmentation produces improvements between -0.5 and 1.6 percentage points on the approaches~\citep{schlegl2019f}+$\mathbf{S_b}$(with no data augmentation) vs ~\citep{schlegl2019f}+$\mathbf{S_s}$(with data augmentation) and improvements between +7.4 to +12.5 percentage points on the approaches~\citep{sadri2020mrqy}+$\mathbf{S_b}$(with no data augmentation) vs ~\citep{sadri2020mrqy}+$\mathbf{S_s}$(with data augmentation).
-Finally, the best configuration of our system improves performances between -0.8 and 7.6 percentage points in comparison with~\citep{schlegl2019f} and between 7.6 to 13.8 percentage points in comparison with~\citep{sadri2020mrqy}.
+Finally, the best configuration of our system improves performances between -0.8 and 7.3 percentage points in comparison with~\citep{schlegl2019f} and between 7.2 to 13.4 percentage points in comparison with~\citep{sadri2020mrqy}.
+Our proposed method resulted also in an improvement from 0.54 to 2.43, compared to a standard supervised framework~\cite{szegedy2016rethinking} trained with the same simulated artefacts used for data augmentation.

 The statistical significance of the results obtained from our approach in comparison with the other approaches was assessed with a paired t-test where the p-values are all less than 0.0001 in both the synthetic dataset (Table~\ref{table:comparison}) and the real-world MS dataset (Table~\ref{table:comparisonARPEGGIO}).
+As for the ablation study (Table~\ref{table:ablation_configuraion}), we found that only the augmentation method involving simulated artefacts (S component) and the use of multiple slices (2.5D) when S is used demonstrated statistically significant improvements.

 From this experiment, we also notice that all the different performances obtained on this dataset using our approach are still very high (in the range of [94\%-98\%]), confirming the capability of our approach to generalize well on the real-world dataset.
 This strong performance gives us two indications: the first is that our artificially corrupted images look sufficiently realistic and cover the variation in artefacts that may be expected in the real world, despite the fact that we test on an MS dataset and we based our training on artefacts added to data from Alzheimer's disease datasets (ADNI1 and ADNI2).
 The second is that our way to generate artefacts in 2D is a good approximation for generating artefacts in the entire 3D volume.